 26 Disclosure of results of such self-evaluation and stewardship activity helps asset owners in selecting and evaluating asset managers.

-The service providers for institutional investors should endeavor to contribute to the enhancement of the functions of the entire investment chain by providing services appropriately for institutional investors to fulfill their stewardship responsibilities.
+Service providers for institutional investors should endeavor to contribute to the enhancement of the functions of the entire investment chain by appropriately providing services for institutional investors to fulfill their stewardship responsibilities.